Even though it has the highest population density in the United States, There are numerous types of woodpeckers in New Jersey.

 The males have a brilliant red dot at the nape of the neck, while the females do not have this feature.
 The patterns of the males and females are just slightly distinct.

 They spend most of their time clinging to the trunks and branches of various trees.
-As is the case with the majority of woodpeckers in New Jersey, they have a specific type of foot known as zygodactyl feet, which consists of two toes pointing forward and two pointing backward.
+As is the case with most woodpeckers in New Jersey, they have a specific type of foot known as zygodactyl feet, consisting of two toes pointing forward and two pointing backward.

 When searching for food, they can use their feet to cling to the edge of a tree and look for insects, nuts, and berries.